 What do these 5 products have in common? – Full Product Review Transcript

-Jason Katzenback and Rich Henderson review 5 products making $80K a month or more during a live product showcase.
+Jason Katzenback and Rich Henderson review 5 products making $80K a month or more.
 They share tips for developing packaging and branding that create repeat customers and increased sales.
 Spending time on creating a customer experience through packaging allows sellers to stay competitive against the big brands.

-- Through better branding, images and packaging new sellers can crush competition.
-Sellers can overcome product deficiencies by creating an experience through the packaging.
+- New sellers can crush competition through better branding, images, and packaging.
+Overcome product deficiencies by creating an experience through the packaging.

-- Sellers should not overanalyze their first product, because they are not stuck with it.
+- Do not overanalyze you first product, because you are not stuck with it.
 ASM provides the tools to switch or add new products.

-- Sellers should continuously improve their packaging, this will help them beat competition.
+- Continuously improve your packaging, this will help you beat the competition.

-- It is okay for new sellers to start off with simple packaging and upgrade packaging when the product proves viability and cash flow increases.
+- It is okay for you to start off with simple packaging and upgrade it when the product proves viability and cash flow increases.

 Amazing Selling Machine (ASM) is a step-by-step guide to starting an Amazon business that teaches sellers how to start and grow their business through an 8-week web course.
 Members of ASM get access to weekly coaching calls, the private ASM community and mentors, the private resource vault, a free product listing evaluation and more.
 The membership comes with a 6-month buyback guarantee – if a seller follows the system, does everything required, and decides this business model is not for them, ASM will buy back up to $10,000 of inventory and refund the ASM membership fee.